splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   Troubleshooting <aws-troubleshooting>
   GetMetricStatistics API deprecation notice <aws-api-notice>

-To leverage the benefits of data monitoring across your infrastructure, connect Splunk Observability Cloud to AWS following these steps:
+To leverage the benefits of data monitoring across your infrastructure, connect Splunk Observability Cloud to AWS.
+Follow these steps:

-1. Verify the :ref:`prerequisites <aws-integration-prereqs>`.
+1. Verify the prerequisites.
-2. :ref:`Plan your integration <prep-for-aws-integration>`.
+2. Plan your integration.
-3. Choose among our :ref:`connection options <aws-connection-options>`.
+3. Choose your AWS connection option.
-4. Optionally, you can :ref:`enable Metric Streams <aws-metricstreams>`.
-5. Check our recommended :ref:`next steps <after-aws-integration>`.
+4. (Optional) Enable metric streams.

 .. note:: Check the :ref:`list of AWS integrations available in Splunk Observability Cloud <aws-integrations>`.